DuneParkSoftware/TaskLogToMDReport/README.md

 - Report task duration times are hour and minute only, with no option to display seconds.
 - The resulting Markdown report format is static; no templating support.
 - Tasks with the same name are grouped in the report, and their durations are aggregated.
 Currently there is not an option to disable this.
+- No option to output usage.

 __Usage:__

 `> tasklog2md exportFile.csv [-o outputFile.md]`

 The resulting file can be opened in a Markdown-compatible viewer or editor, and converted to any other suitable format, such as PDF.
 The reports can also be archived, shared with collaborators, etc.

+`> tasklog2md -v`

+Display version.